remy/remysharp.com/public/blog/the-copy--paste-guide-to-your-first-service-worker.md

 # The copy & paste guide to your first Service Worker

-There are a [lot](https://www.smashingmagazine.com/2016/02/making-a-service-worker/) of [tutorials](https://www.udacity.com/course/offline-web-applications--ud899) [on the web](https://jakearchibald.com/2014/offline-cookbook/) [for](https://adactio.com/journal/9775) [Service](https://ponyfoo.com/articles/serviceworker-revolution) [Workers](https://ponyfoo.com/articles/progressive-networking-serviceworker) (many of which are very good), but there's a lot of reading too.
+There are a [lot](https://www.smashingmagazine.com/2016/02/making-a-service-worker/) of [tutorials](https://www.udacity.com/course/offline-web-applications--ud899) [on the](https://www.html5rocks.com/en/tutorials/service-worker/introduction/) [web](https://jakearchibald.com/2014/offline-cookbook/) [for](https://adactio.com/journal/9775) [Service](https://ponyfoo.com/articles/serviceworker-revolution) [Workers](https://ponyfoo.com/articles/progressive-networking-serviceworker) (many of which are very good), but there's a lot of reading too.
 So, this is me throwing my hat in with the fast and loose: copy & paste guide.

 <!--more-->

-This assumes you have an existing site up and running, you'll **need** a few things:
+This post assumes that you already run your own website and want to start making use of Service Workers.
+To get started, you'll need:

-1. Your site served over HTTPS using [CloudFlare](https://www.cloudflare.com/a/add-site)
+1. Your site served over HTTPS (I'd recommend using [CloudFlare](https://www.cloudflare.com/a/add-site) for ultimate copy & paste)
 2. A [bit of JavaScript](#-bit-of-javascript) to load the service worker
 3. The [service worker](#-the-service-worker) (that does all the network control and whatnot)